sindresorhus/find-up/readme.md

 ##### stopAt

-Type: `string`\
+Type: `URL | string`\
-Default: `path.parse(cwd).root`
+Default: Root directory

-The path to the directory to stop the search before reaching root if there were no matches before the `stopAt` directory.
+A directory path where the search halts if no matches are found before reaching this point.

 ### pathExists(path)